 To enter a lottery:

-Choose the type of ticket you want, fill in your information, and apply.
-You can enter once for each show you want to attend (if you made a mistake or wish to change ticket type, you can reapply, so do not worry).
+THE ONE website is in Japanese, but the foreign lottery page is in English.
+Once in there, choose the type of ticket/s you want, fill in your information, and apply.
+You can enter once (with multiple ticket options, if you wish) for each show you want to attend.
+If you made a mistake or wish to change ticket type, you can reapply, so don’t worry.

 2. General lottery

-- These are always done after THE ONE lotteries end.
+- These are generally done after all THE ONE lotteries end.

 - Not always available for foreigners.